-Potential research topics include; astronaut spatial, temporal perception and attentional allocation, biometric analyses, energy-limited traffic avoidance maneuvers, in-flight emergencies, knowledge sharing, distributed supervisory control, fatigue effects on communication, mission control operations and communications, pressure suit ergonomics, propellant management for contingencies and diversions, safety processes and procedures, and suborbital flight energy management.
+Potential research topics include astronaut spatial, temporal perception and attentional allocation, biometric analyses, energy-limited traffic avoidance maneuvers, in-flight emergencies, knowledge sharing, distributed supervisory control, fatigue effects on communications.
+Research also focuses on mission control operations and communications, pressure suit ergonomics, propellant management for contingencies and diversions, safety processes and procedures, suborbital flight energy management, and assessment of cognitive workload in operators under various task demands.

 Phone: To speak to someone about this lab or any of our facilities, call us at 386-226-6100 or 800-862-2416.